tfgg/yournextmep/_candidates/eu2014/libdem/jo-crotty.md

 person: jo-crotty
 region: north-west
 party: libdem
-title: North West - Liberal Democrats - Jo Crotty
+title: Jo Crotty is running for MEP in North West for the Liberal Democrats
 incumbent: false
 ---